 What REALLY matters, is the interface on which you are creating the Ad.
 The Ad Create Tool accessible directly from your Page is limited.
-It does not give you the same in depth targeting options or customization tools as the Ads Manager offers.
-And for THAT reason, I always recommend that marketers build ALL Ads form within Ads Manager.
+It does not give you the same in-depth targeting options or customization tools as the Ads Manager offers.
+And for THAT reason, I always recommend that marketers build ALL Ads from within Ads Manager.
 NEVER “boost” a post from your Page — if you want to “boost” a post, this can be done much more effectively from within Ads Manager… and even more importantly, from Ads Manager you can ensure that you are running the BEST type of Ad based on your specific business goals!

 What objectives does Ads Manager allow you to run Ads for?
 That's on the agenda for next week's discussions!